TheMTank/cups-rl/README.md

-# cups-rl -- Customizable Unity Photorealistic Simulation for Reinforcement Learning algorithms
+# cups-rl - Customisable Unified Physical Simulations for Reinforcement Learning

 This project will focus primarily on the implementation and benchmark of different approaches to domain and task transfer learning in reinforcement learning.
 The focus lies on a diverse set of